ShonBC/dijkstra_mobile_robot/README.md

-ENPM 661 - Planning for Autonomous Robots:
+ENPM 661 - Planning for Autonomous Robots

-Project 3 - Point Robot Dijkstra on Mobile Robot using Half-Planes for Obstacle Space Shon Cortes, Bo-Shiang Wang
+Project 3 - Point Robot Dijkstra on Mobile Robot using Half-Planes for Obstacle Space

+Shon Cortes, Bo-Shiang Wang

 Packages Used: